HoGentTIN/paper-research-methods-en-24-25-rmkobevandeneeden/notes/1-notes-subject.md

 ## Question 1
 ### Main question
-"How effective are drones in providing reliable network access for emergency services to operate in areas with no network infrastructure?"
+"How effective are drones in providing reliable network access for emergency services to operate in areas with no network infrastructure?" <br>
 ### Subquestions
 "What network technologies would we need to provide a reliable network considering rough terrain?"
 "What kind of drones are required to mount these network technologies on?
 What are their technical requirements?"